Georgia LLC: how to start an LLC in Georgia

 Annual Requirements

-Annual Registration: Georgia requires LLCs to file an annual registration and pay the associated fee to maintain good standing.
+Georgia LLCs must file an annual registration and pay the required fee to maintain good standing.
+The annual registration is due by April 1st each year and includes updating basic company information.

 State-Specific Benefits